apache/parquet-site/content/en/blog/features/variant.md

 ### Examples of Shredded Parquet Schemas

-The following example shows shredding non nested Variants.
-In this case, the writer chose to shred String values as the `typed_value` column.
-Rows which do not contain strings are stored in the `value` column, with the binary variant encoding.
+The following example shows shredding non-nested Variant values.
+In this case, the writer chose to shred string values as the `typed_value` column.
+Rows that do not contain strings are stored in the `value` column with binary Variant encoding.

 ```parquet
 optional group SIMPLE_DATA (VARIANT(1)) = 1 {